-In this COP26 article, Professor Stephanie Glendinning, Pro-Vice-Chancellor for the Faculty of Science, Agriculture & Engineering, discusses the effect of climate change on the performance of vital national infrastructure.
+In this COP27 article, Professor Stephanie Glendinning, Pro-Vice-Chancellor for the Faculty of Science, Agriculture & Engineering, provides an update a year on from COP26, on the continuing research into the effect of climate change on the performance of vital national infrastructure. .
 Learn how our research collaboration is helping to mitigate these impacts.What are vital national infrastructure assets?

 Our research investigates the effect of climate change on the performance of vital national infrastructure assets.
 These include road and railway slopes, flood protection structures and pipeline bedding.

 Infrastructure is fundamental to our economy and society.
 It is one of the 10 pillars of the UK’s Industrial Strategy.